How Do We Determine Chick Numbers For Hatch Dates?

 Knowing that it takes 21 days for chicken eggs to hatch in a well-controlled environment, the set days are planned well in advance to plan for Monday hatches or Tuesday hatches on the weeks with Monday federal holidays.
 We want the chicks to reach you safely, so we plan to hatch and ship on Tuesdays when the post offices are closed on Monday holidays.

 The shipping department is up and at work bright and early on each hatch day.
 They start the day while most of us are sleeping soundly.
 This is why we often cannot make changes to an order on the scheduled hatch date.
 Many orders are filled and shipped well before normal business hours.

 Pick-up orders begin at 10 AM on Monday mornings and 9 AM on Tuesdays.
 This does vary if Monday is a federal holiday.
-Pick up times would start Tuesday at 10 AM and Wednesday at 9 AM for weeks with Monday holidays.
+When that happens, pick-up orders would start Tuesday at 10 AM and Wednesday at 9 AM for weeks with Monday holidays.
 Pick-up dates and times are listed on the email confirmations.
-When hatch day comes, we send emails to let customers know that an order is ready for pick up.
+When hatch day comes, we send emails to let customers know that an order is ready for pickup.
 If for some reason you don’t get the email, please check the spam or junk mail folder.
 If needed, give us a call to confirm the order is ready, but kindly wait until 10 AM.
-This gives us time to get the pick up orders packed and send the Ready for Pick Up notifications.
+This gives us time to get the pick-up orders packed and send the Ready for Pick-Up notifications.

 How to Find a Common Hatch Date

 When ordering a variety of breeds, one must find a common hatch date for all chicks on the order to ship together.
 Not every breed is available in every hatch.
-The best way to do this when using the website is to go to the available now section on the website.
+The best way to do this is to go to the What’s Hatching section on the website.
 From this page, you can click on the Filter By Week Available and select the hatch date you are interested in from the calendar.